Mechanic 'fighting for life' after nearly being crushed to death by 'runaway bus' at Lothian depot

 A mechanic has been left in a coma with serious injuries after almost being crushed to death by a runaway bus while working in a Lothian depot.

-Evening News sources said the man, named locally as Ronnie McGhie, was working the late shift on Saturday 5 October when the crush happened.
+Evening News sources said the man, named as Ronnie Mcghie, was working the late shift on Saturday 5 October when the crush happened.

-READ MORE: Edinburgh Council 'taking Lothian Buses for granted' as bus station plans put on hold

-Sources say he is now in a coma in hospital after reportedly suffering significant injuries including broken ribs, a broken hib and a broken leg.

 It is understood a major internal health and safety investigation is underway at Lothian before a full report is submitted to the Health and Safety Executive.